JinliBot7/JinliBot7.github.io/_projects/cloth.md

     </div>
 </div>
 <br>
-Also, if we only preserve the volume but not the shape.
-The visual effect is liquid.
-Note that this is not physically correct.
+Also, if we only preserve the volume but not the shape, it looks like liquid.
+Note that this is only a visual effect but not physically correct.
 <p align="center">
   <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/cloth/5-water.gif' | relative_url }}"/>
 </p>

-<h2> Reference Materials </h2>
+<h2> Reference Materials</h2>
+* <a href="https://www.taichi-lang.org/">Taichi Lang</a>
+* <a href="https://docs.taichi-lang.org/tgc01">Taichi Graphics Course</a>
+* <a href="https://www.science.org/doi/10.1126/scirobotics.abd8803">Modeling, learning, perception, and control methods for deformable object manipulation</a>
+* <a href="https://www.science.org/doi/10.1126/scirobotics.abm6010">Learning garment manipulation policies toward robot-assisted dressing</a>
+* <a href="https://ieeexplore.ieee.org/document/9097275">A Grasping-Centered Analysis for Cloth Manipulation</a>
+* <a href="https://www.math.ucla.edu/~cffjiang/research/mpmcourse/mpmcourse.pdf">The Material Point Method for Simulating Continuum Materials</a>